Arugula Pesto Takes Over The Kitchen:

 If desired, first cook the garlic:

-Combine the arugula, Pecorino Romano, garbanzo beans, and garlic (spoon it out of the olive oil if you cooked it) in the bowl of a food processor and process until smooth.
 Slowly add the olive oil in a steady stream with the motor running.
 This will help the pesto emulsify.
-Add salt to taste and more oil if desired.
+Add salt to taste and more olive oil and/or freshly squeezed lemon juice if desired.

-(besides eating it straight from the dish with a spoon)
+What I Did With My Arugula Pesto (besides eating it straight from the dish with a spoon):

-—Tossed it with hot pasta, sprinkled with lots of freshly grated pecorino romano.
+—Tossed it with hot pasta, sprinkled with lots of freshly grated Pecorino Romano.

 —Stirred it into yogurt cheese and dipped organic celery sticks in it.